Lady Nanzi

 Nanzi (南子) also called Wey Ling Nanzi (died 480 BC) was the consort of Duke Ling of Wey (r.
 534–492 BC) in the Spring and Autumn period.
 She was most famous for her meeting with Confucius in 496 BC.
-She was de facto ruler of Wey, as her spouse was disinterested in politics.
+She was de facto ruler of Wey, as her spouse was not interested in politics.

 Life

 Nanzi was a native of Song, possibly a daughter of Duke Ping of Song.
 At some point she married Duke Ling of Wey and was favoured by her husband.
 Because her spouse lacked interest in government issues and effectively retired from politics, he left her to conduct the affairs of state for him with his approval.
 Alongside Fu Hao, Yi Jiang and Queen Dowager Xuan, she is one of only four women noted as influential political players in China prior to Empress Lü, and perhaps the first woman to have ruled a Chinese state.

 In 497 BC, Gongshu Shu (公叔戌), a minister of Wey, wanted to send away Nanzi's supporters in the court.
 In response, Nanzi accused Shu of plotting a coup.
 Already hated by Duke Ling for his wealth, Gongshu Shu fled to Lu.

 In 496 BC, Nanzi had an affair with Zhao of Song (depicted as her brother in some accounts), who had been summoned to Wey on her behalf.
 Duke Ling's eldest son Kuaikui heard a song that mocked the affair ("Since you have allayed the heat of your sow, why not send back our old boar?") and was enraged.
 Kuaikui tried to kill Nanzi but she escaped.
 Duke Ling took her side, and Kuaikui was driven out of Wey along with his courtiers.

 In 492 BC, Duke Ling died.
 Duchess Nanzi wanted to enthrone prince Ying in line with Duke Ling's wishes.
 Ying refused the proposition, but instead recommended Zhe, son of his exiled brother Kuaikui.
 Zhe succeeded Duke Ling as Duke Chu of Wey.

 In 481 BC, Kuaikui returned and ousted his son to become Duke Zhuang II of Wey.
 Nanzi was executed by the ruling Duke Zhuang in 480 BC.